 “Do you know what’s in that?” a friend of mine asked me, as I approached our table with a strawberry shake in hand.

 Those of us that have heard this line, in reference to what we are about to consume, know where this conversation is headed.
-When we hear that our hygienic standards are subpar, that our homes are just teeming with pathogens and microbes, that the automobile we’ve chosen has some substandard emission that is harmful to the environment know that we can’t just run away when one of our friends take the proverbial pulpit.
+When we hear that our hygienic standards are subpar, that our homes are just teeming with pathogens and microbes, that the automobile we’ve chosen has some substandard emission that is harmful to the environment, we know that we can’t just run away.
 We put up with it, all of it, because the alternative means conceding to the idea that there’s too much knowledge out there.